sthciN/asset-organizer/README.md

 - [Google Sheets API](https://console.cloud.google.com/apis/enableflow?apiid=sheets.googleapis.com)

 2. Generate Key
-    Create a service account and add the client email to the data sheet (Vinted Homework.2).
+    Create a service account and add the client email to the data sheet.

 3. Add Creds
     Move the generated key to the credentials folder and rename it to `service_account.json`.